dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Before wrapping up there's a few things worth pointing out about implementing splitting:

 * Remember that every node has some overhead, so when splitting we shouldn't have nodes smaller (or equal to) than `sizeof(Heap_Node)`, because otherwise they will never be allocated.
 * It's a good idea to have a minimum size for the memory a chunk can contain, to avoid having a large number of nodes and for easy alignment later on.
-For example if the minimum_allocable_size is 0x20 bytes, and we want to allocate 5 bytes, we will still receive a memory block of `0x20` bytes.
+For example if the minimum_allocatable_size is 0x20 bytes, and we want to allocate 5 bytes, we will still receive a memory block of `0x20` bytes.
 The program may not know it was returned `0x20` bytes, but that is okay.
-What exactly value should be used for it is implementatin specific, values of `0x10` and `0x20` are popular.
+What exactly value should be used for it is implementation specific, values of `0x10` and `0x20` are popular.
 * Always remember that there is the memory footprint of `sizeof(Heap_Node)` bytes while computing sizes that involve multiple nodes.
 If we decide to include the overhead size in the node's size, remember to also subtract it when checking for suitable nodes.

 And that's it!